th-we/deskflow-wiki/Quick-start-companion.md

 The dependencies script should set the `PATH` environment variable on Windows and macOS, but you may need to do this manually if you're still having problems.

-On Windows, you will probably need to restart your IDE to use the new environment variable values.
+On Windows, you will probably need to run `refreshenv` or restart your IDE to use the new environment variable values.

 ### The same `cmake` error persists even after trying solutions